Doctrine of necessity

 The doctrine of necessity is the basis on which extraordinary actions by administrative authority, which are designed to restore order or uphold fundamental constitutional principles, are considered to be lawful even if such an action contravenes established constitution, laws, norms, or conventions.
 The maxim on which the doctrine is based originated in the writings of the medieval jurist Henry de Bracton, and similar justifications for this kind of extra-legal action have been advanced by more recent legal authorities, including William Blackstone.

 In a controversial 1954 judgment, Pakistani Chief Justice Muhammad Munir validated the extra-constitutional use of emergency powers by Governor General, Ghulam Mohammad.
 In his judgment, the Chief Justice cited Bracton's maxim, 'that which is otherwise not lawful is made lawful by necessity', thereby providing the label that would come to be attached to the judgment and the doctrine that it was establishing.

 The doctrine of necessity may also refer to the necessity of a judge with a reasonable apprehension of bias continuing to decide a matter if there is no alternative to that judge.
 The Supreme Court of Canada applied this doctrine in the 1998 Reference re Remuneration of Judges (No 2) case.

 International law

-In international law, the exception is allowed by the UN's International Law Commission (ILC) to be used by a state facing "grave and imminent peril":
+In international law, the exception is allowed by the UN's International Law Commission (ILC) to be used by a state facing "grave and imminent peril": Under the law of State responsibility, necessity is one of the circumstances precluding the wrongfulness of conduct that would otherwise constitute a breach of an international obligation.
+The doctrine is recognised in Article 25 of the International Law Commission's Articles on Responsibility of States for Internationally Wrongful Acts, which reflects customary international law as recognised in international practice and judicial decisions.
+The defence is exceptional and may be invoked only in limited circumstances.
+Under Article 27 of the ILC Articles, the invocation of necessity does not terminate the underlying international obligation.
+Once the circumstances giving rise to necessity cease to exist, the obligation resumes and must again be performed, unless it has otherwise come to an end under international law.